 Skip to content

-After more than 36 years of internal conflict, Guatemala finds itself beset by high levels of crime, homicides, armed violence, and drug trafficking mainly related to gang activities.
-The civilian population is heavily armed and the country is at the same time considered a hub for the trafficking of SALW as well as ammunition, while lacking the capacity to efficiently trace, mark, and destroy weapons and ammunition.
+Having experienced more than 36 years of internal conflict, Guatemala finds itself beset by high levels of crime, homicide, armed violence and drug trafficking – mainly related to gang activities.
+The civilian population is heavily armed and the country is considered a hub for the trafficking of small arms and light weapons as well as ammunition, but lacks the capacity to efficiently trace, mark and destroy weapons and ammunition.

-The Program of Assistance for Control of Arms and Munitions (PACAM) of the Organization of American States (OAS), UNIDIR and the HALO Trust notably provide support to Guatemala in the management, storage, and disposal of confiscated and obsolete weapons and ammunition.
+The Program of Assistance for Control of Arms and Munitions (PACAM) of the Organization of American States (OAS), the UN Institute for Disarmament Research (UNIDIR) and the HALO Trust notably provide support to Guatemala for the management, storage and disposal of confiscated and obsolete weapons and ammunition.
 The country also has national laws on weapons and ammunition and is party to international treaties such as the Arms Trade Treaty and other related UN Protocols.

 Launch the country dashboard